Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 2 Desember 2024 04.23.16 UTC
+- WIB: Senin, 2 Desember 2024 05.26.57 UTC
-- WITA: Senin, 2 Desember 2024 05.23.16 UTC
+- WITA: Senin, 2 Desember 2024 06.26.57 UTC
-- WIT: Senin, 2 Desember 2024 06.23.16 UTC
+- WIT: Senin, 2 Desember 2024 07.26.57 UTC

 Kutipan Inspiratif:
-"I failed in some subjects in exam, but my friend passed in all.
-Now he is an engineer in microsoft and i am the owner of microsoft."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

 Kategori: inspirational